-Warning - Reassigning a fixture will affect the data in programmed memories, submasters and SX buttons.
-The original fixture channel data will be removed and replaced by the default values for each parameter in the new fixture type, with the exception of the brightness parameters which are set to zero.
+Warning - Reassigning a fixture will affect the data in programmed memories and submasters.
+The original fixture channel data is removed and replaced by the default values for each parameter in the new fixture type, with the exception of the brightness parameters which are set to zero.